 11. Rainy season doesn’t mean it’s bad to travel.

-Rainy season is also known as wet season, or green season.
-After all, Costa Rica is known for its rain forests.
-Here are a few more reasons why visiting Costa Rica during the rainy season is actually a great idea:
+The rainy season is also known as the wet season or green season.
+After all, Costa Rica is known for its rainforests.
+Here are a few more reasons why visiting Costa Rica during the rainy season is a great idea:

 – Rainy season is also Costa Rica’s low season.
-This means less tourists!
+This means fewer tourists!

 – Hotel and tour prices drop significantly.
 It’s the perfect time to visit Costa Rica on a budget.

 – A typical rainy season day starts off bright, hot, and sunny, then becomes cloudy in the afternoon and rainy in the evening/night.

 – Rainy season is the best time to see whales and turtles.

 Costa Rica’s rainy season lasts from the beginning of May to the end of November.
 The rainiest months for most of Costa Rica are September and October, with December and January being rainy in the Caribbean.